SAP/openapi-specification/sap-schemas/v3.0/README.md

 - OPTIONAL

-### `x-sap-dpp-is-potentially-personal`
+### `x-sap-dpp-ispotentiallypersonal`

 - Type: `Boolean`
 - Used at: [Schema Object](https://spec.openapis.org/oas/v3.0.3#schema-object)
 - Description: Property contains potentially personal data.
-Properties annotated with `x-sap-dpp-field-semantics` need not be additionally annotated with this extension.
+Properties annotated with `x-sap-dpp-fieldsemantics` need not be additionally annotated with this extension.

 Constraints: